centbueze/covid19-facemask-detection-yolo/README.md

 Smart Face Mask Detection with YOLOv8, built for real-time applications in developing countries to ensure COVID-19 safety compliance.

-# Face Mask Detection with YOLOv8
-Real-time mask compliance detection for public health in developing regions.

 ---

 ## 🧾 Overview